cairis-platform/cairis/docs/risks.rst

 Risks
 =====

-Risks are defined as the detriment arising from an attacker launching an attack, in the form of a threat, exploiting a system weakness, in the form of a vulnerability.
+A risk is the detriment arising from an attacker launching an attack, in the form of a threat, exploiting a system weakness, in the form of a vulnerability.
 Associated with each risk is a Misuse Case.
-A Misuse Case describes how the attacker (or attackers) behind the risk's threat exploits the risk's vulnerability to realise the risk.
+This describes how the attacker (or attackers) behind the risk's threat exploits the risk's vulnerability to realise the risk.

 The current status of Risk Analysis can be quickly ascertained by